Blepharoplasty & Eyelid Reduction London

 Can fine lines and wrinkles around the eyes be treated with a blepharoplasty?Peri-ocular wrinkles around the eye region are most effectively treated with ablative laser skin resurfacing using erbium laser or CO2 laser, not a surgical blepharoplasty.

-Centre for Surgery specialise in both fractional and full-field laser resurfacing using the state of the art Erbium YAG laser and fractional CO2 laser. -
+Centre for Surgery specialises in both fractional and full-field laser resurfacing using the state-of-the-art Erbium YAG laser and fractional CO2 laser. -

-Browlifts can reduce the forehead creasing and also the frown lines.
-It can also reposition the brow up to 1cm higher to provide excellent correction of low lying dropping brows. -
+Browlifts can reduce forehead creasing and also frown lines.
+It can also reposition the brow up to 1cm higher to provide excellent correction of low-lying drooping brows. -

 -

-What does the blepharoplasty procedure involve?At Centre for Surgery in London, blepharoplasty or eyelid surgery is a very commonly performed procedures and is always carried out as a day case procedure which means you will be admitted and discharged on the same day.
+What does the blepharoplasty procedure involve?At Centre for Surgery in London, blepharoplasty or eyelid surgery is a very commonly performed procedure and is always carried out as a day-case procedure which means you will be admitted and discharged on the same day.
 Most eyelid surgery is carried out under our form of general anaesthetic known as TIVA.
-However if you are having only a upper blepharoplasty then it may be possible to carry this out under a local anaesthetic.
-Eyelid surgery takes on average between 45 minutes and two hours to carry out depending on the extent of work performed.
+However, if you are having only an upper blepharoplasty, then it may be possible to carry this out under a local anaesthetic.
+Eyelid surgery takes, on average, between 45 minutes and two hours to carry out, depending on the extent of the work performed.

-Upper eyelid blepharoplasty is primarily carried out to reduce or eliminate visual impairment caused by droopiness of the upper eyelids caused by aging.
-The upper eyelid blepharoplasty procedure aims to restore a healthy youthful and vibrant appearance to the upper eyelids.
-The incision for upper blepharoplasty is located along the natural eyelid crease followed by the removal of extra redundant skin and herniated fat pockets or the removal of excess muscle laxity.
+Upper eyelid blepharoplasty is primarily carried out to reduce or eliminate visual impairment caused by droopiness of the upper eyelids caused by ageing.
+The upper eyelid blepharoplasty procedure aims to restore a healthy, youthful and vibrant appearance to the upper eyelids.
+The incision for upper blepharoplasty is located along the natural eyelid crease, followed by the removal of extra redundant skin and herniated fat pockets or the removal of excess muscle laxity.
 Before closing the skin with sutures, the skin is stretched out to remove any overlying lines and wrinkles.
-The resulting scar after upper blepharoplasty is very well concealed in the natural fold of the eyelid which makes it barely perceptible to others after a few weeks.
+The resulting scar after upper blepharoplasty is very well concealed in the natural fold of the eyelid, which makes it barely perceptible to others after a few weeks.

 Procedure duration: 1 - 1.5 hours